 Revenue will accept estimates for business use.
 For example if someone works from home they would typically claim 1/3 of their light and heat bills as business expenditure.

 Capital Allowances are calculated at a rate of 12.5% (per year) of the net cost.
 The allowance is granted for 8 years until the full cost of the asset has been claimed.
-For example, if you purchase a computer for €1,600 in 2011 you can claim €200 (12.5% of 1600) of the cost as a tax-deductible expense each year from 2011 to 2018 inclusive.
+For example, if you purchase a computer for €1,600 in 2014 you can claim €200 (12.5% of 1600) of the cost as a tax-deductible expense each year from 2014 to 2021 inclusive.
 By claiming €200 each year for 8 years you are getting a deduction for the full €1,600 paid for the computer.
+Note that in the first year of purchase a full capital allowance is given regardless of when in the year the asset was purchased.
+As long as it was in use on the last day of your accounting year the full allowance is afforded at 12.5% for that year.

 Keeping Books & Records

 Under the self-assessment system you do not have to present your books and records to Revenue when filing your tax return.
 When you submit a return you must give details of your income and expenditure, but you do not provide any supporting documentation.
-However you must retain your books and records for 7 years as Revenue have the right to audit your return and request access to your accounting information.
+However you must retain your books and records for 7 years as Revenue have the right to audit your return and request access to your accounting information at any time during this period.
 In the event of an audit Revenue will want to see sales invoices, purchase invoices/receipts bank statements and credit card statements.

 Preparing Your Accounts

-Once you have recorded your income and expenditure you will be in a position to prepare you accounts.
+Once you have recorded your income and expenditure you will be in a position to prepare your accounts.
 This is simply a matter of transferring your totals from your sales and purchases books into an income and expenditure account.
-The result should look something like the sample below.
+The result should look something like the example below.
 Once done, you are ready to input the figures onto your tax return.

 INCOME & EXPENDITURE ACCOUNT